weyoss/redis-smq/docs/api/message.md

 ### Message.createFromMessage()

-This method is used to created a new message based an existing message instance but with a new ID.
+This method is used to created a new message instance based on an existing message instance but with a new ID.

 ```javascript
 const { Message } = require('redis-smq');